 Step 1: Know The Best Time To Fish And Trap Tilapia

-Tilapia are usually very abundant all throughout the year, but capturing them during spawning season leads to a higher success of catching.
+Tilapia are usually very abundant all throughout the year, but capturing them during spawning season leads to the higher success of catching.
 Also, mornings during sunrise, evenings during sunset, and mid-day are all good times of the day for tilapia fishing.

 Step 2: Find The Best Fishing Location